Take advantage of bulk discounts of up to 20%. No code needed!

 Is rice healthy?

-How many carbohydrates contains rice?
+How many carbohydrates does rice contain?

 Here are some examples of the carbohydrate content in different types of rice: